marabesi/marabesi.com/_posts/2019-06-25-intro-oop-php.md

 ## Classes

-A class can be represented by its behavior (methods) and attributes (variables).
+A class can be represented by its behavior (methods) and attributes (variables)
+{% cite pablo_dalloglio --file 2019-06-25-intro-oop-php %}

 ``` php
 <?php